Are there TPS green card pathways?

 As with a U Visa, if you are granted a T Visa, you will be able to temporarily remain in the U.S. lawfully.
 After a certain period of time, you might also be able to apply for and win a green card.

-Registry is one of those immigration programs rarely mentioned in TPS circles.
+Registry is one of those immigration programs rarely mentioned in Temporary Protected Status circles.

-It’s often overlooked as a potential relief from deportation and pathway to permanent residency, despite its relatively simple requirements.
+It’s often overlooked as a potential relief from deportation and a TPS pathway to green card success, despite its relatively simple requirements.

 Yet, if you have lived in the United States since January 1, 1972, and you have been a person of good moral character, you are entitled to permanent resident status under the registry statute.